County Route 509 (New Jersey): Route description

 Once through downtown Kenilworth, CR 509 interchanges the Garden State Parkway at Exit 138 before crossing into Union.
-It dips southeast for a few hundred feet, then turns left onto Salem Road at a five-point intersection with Union County routes 616 (Galloping Hill Road, bound for Roselle Park) and 619 (Chesnut Street, running between Linden and Irvington in Essex County).
+It dips southeast for a few hundred feet, then turns left onto Salem Road at a five-point intersection with Union County routes 616 (Galloping Hill Road, bound for Roselle Park) and 619 (Chestnut Street, running between Linden and Irvington in Essex County).

 Salem Road slowly bends back to the north, crossing State Route 82 near Kean University and over the Elizabeth River into Hillside, where it passes Vaux Hall Road and Hillside High School.
 CR 509 passes under US 22, but has no interchange.
 Traffic looking to access US 22 must turn right just beyond the overpass at Hillside Avenue, where access is provided near the Newark border.
 CR 509 turns left onto Hillside Avenue, while the road (now Liberty Road) continues to a dead end at St. Peter's Park on the outskirts of Newark.

 After turning, CR 509 makes another quick turn, this time onto Chestnut Avenue.
 It passes over Interstate 78 (again with no interchange), to which access is available via Paine Avenue.
 The route continues as Coit Street, then Grove Street as it moves into Irvington and Essex County.

 Now in a heavily populated neighborhood, CR 509 crosses Springfield Avenue a little east of the end of the State Route 124 designation, and crosses several 600-series routes while closely paralleling the Parkway.
 It intersects CR 510 (South Orange Avenue) at the massive Cemetery of the Holy Sepulchre, then moves into Newark for about half a mile, then enters East Orange where it meets CR 508 (Central Avenue).
 Shortly thereafter, it interchanges with Interstate 280, providing access to Newark, the Oranges and the Parkway.

 CR 509 continues north into Bloomfield, where it turns left onto Franklin Street.
 It crosses back under the Garden State Parkway before moving into Passaic County, through the cities of Clifton and Paterson, where it ends at CR 504.